Hyperscale (Citus) is now available on Azure Database for PostgreSQL. Want to learn more?

 Our team is battle-hardened from years of experience as the original Heroku Postgres team, managing over 1.5 million databases.
 Running at that scale with constant risks of failure, meant that it was important to automate recovery processes.

 Such crashes are a nightmare.
 But crash recovery is a way to make sure you sleep well at night by making sure none of your or your customers data is lost and your downtime is minimal.

 How High Availability and Disaster Recovery is used for upgrades and side-grades

 Here at Citus, our customers use the same HA and DR plumbing that we rely on when we upgrade hardware or sidegrade Citus versions.

 A common example of this is when we run upgrades.
 In these cases we create a new “reader” database which will get caught up to the “writer” then we’ll pause writes to the “writer”, run the necessary upgrade on the “reader” which could be a Citus version upgrade or even a Postgres major version upgrade.
 Once that is completed we then conduct the same failover process as we do during HA to turn the “reader” into the “writer”.

 We’ve covered a lot on the topic of HA and DR. Yet there is even more we could unpack.
 In the future, we’ll look deeper into these topics and others around how we manage and operate databases.

 If you are unfamiliar with Citus Cloud, Citus Cloud is a managed service delivered on top of AWS that allows you to scale out your storage, memory and compute–horizontally scaling your database.
-If you’re starting to outgrow single node Postgres and need help scaling it out, sign up and give us a try or feel free to contact us if you have any questions.
+If you’re starting to outgrow single node Postgres and need help scaling it out, feel free to contact us if you have any questions.